LunaSare/spring2023-data-science/lectures/week4_lectures.md

 * What is the difference between committing a change and pushing it?

-1. Read the comic, can you find three main differences between committing a change to a repository and pushing it?
+1. Read the comic, can you find three main differences between committing a change to a repository and pushing a change?
+2. Think of another example to illustrate the difference between `git commit` and `git push`.
+For example, I imagine that adding a song to my spotify queue is equivalent to committing a file, and then when the song is finally playing and made public that is like pushing the file to the remote repository 😜

 ![A Git Story](https://res.cloudinary.com/practicaldev/image/fetch/s--pYxSazy8--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_auto%2Cw_880/https://thepracticaldev.s3.amazonaws.com/i/d9n3kcnc76l5viwl4z2n.jpeg)